davidkhala/delphi-fabric/operations/migrate/README.md

+This document is a cheat sheet of official [migration document](https://hyperledger-fabric.readthedocs.io/en/release-1.4/kafka_raft_migration.html)
 ## Notes

-For [channelConfigUpdate], usually we need orderer admin identity to view and operate configuration related to orderer, even for application channel
+- For [channelConfigUpdate], usually we need orderer admin identity to view and operate configuration related to orderer, even for application channel
-Please apply all [channelConfigUpdate] to a single orderer during migration steps
+- Please apply all [channelConfigUpdate] to a single orderer during migration steps
+- migration requires orderer down-time tolerance

 ## Migration steps